blue-yonder/turbodbc/README.md

 Turbodbc is a Python module to access relational databases via the [Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) interface.
-Its primary target audience are data scientist that use databases for which no efficient native Python drivers are available.
+Its primary target audience are data scientists that use databases for which no efficient native Python drivers are available.

 For maximum compatibility, turbodbc complies with the